What is Supplemental Underinsured Motorist (SUM) Coverage?

 Discuss your accident with a lawyer

 There is no time to waste after a car accident with an uninsured or underinsured driver.
 Even when dealing with your own policy, the insurance company may make a low settlement offer.
-However, the attorneys at Douglas and London are here to review the circumstances of your case and help you fight for full compensation.
-Call today to speak with a car accident lawyer in New York about your case.
+However, the New York City personal injury lawyers at Douglas and London are here to review the circumstances of your case and help you fight for full compensation.
+Call today to speak with our New York City car accident lawyers about your case.
 Consultations are free and private.